Hockey team at Lark Hill

 • grants and grant writing

-We conduct winter and summer sport and recreation promotion days at four shopping centres across the City to assist local sport and recreation clubs to attract and register new participants, as well as helping to promote their club to the broader community.
+We support clubs to hold their own winter and summer club promotion days at sports and recreation venues across the City.
+This helps local clubs attract and register new participants and promote their club to the broader community.

-To register your interest, please contact us 9528 0333 or email customer@rockingham.wa.gov.au.
+Visit Get Active Together to register now.
+For assistance, please contact 9528 0333 or email customer@rockingham.wa.gov.au .

 The key reasons for conducting this survey are:

-• it allows us to keep an up-to-date contact database for clubs
+• to keep an up-to-date contact database for clubs

-• it helps us to understand more about your club
+• to understand more about your club and provide tailored training, events and activities

 • it provides key information for the strategic and long-term planning we undertake regarding programming and infrastructure development